AScustomWorks/AS/README.md

 2x5 CV Signal merger.

 V 0.5.7: First relase of this module.

+V 1.0.2 New feature: If the output 2 is not active the output 1 sums up the values of the second row of inputs too, so the module becomes a merge 10 x 1.

 ### Mono VU Meter
 V 0.5.4, New module added, Mono VU Meter made to match the 8CH Mixer.